nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Check out the first few sections on how to set up ClassMATE and an overview of the symbols and syntax we use in the user guide.
 You can go through the remaining sections to learn how to use the various efficient features of ClassMATE, comprising the Tutorial Class, Student, Student Marks, and Tutorial Group Commands.

-Use the Table of Contents below to navigate to relevant sections to learn how to use the various features of ClassMATE.
+Use the Table of Contents below to navigate to relevant sections to learn the commands for ClassMATE.

 Click on a section title to head there now!

 * Table of Contents
 {:toc}